Anthony James Pye Molloy

-Of his early service little is known, but Molloy was commissioned lieutenant on 3 August 1768 and first came to attention when as second lieutenant of the Bristol 50, flying the broad pennant of Commodore Sir Peter Parker, he was wounded during the unsuccessful attack on Charleston on 28 June 1776.
+Of his early service little is known, but Molloy was commissioned lieutenant on 3 August 1768 and first came to attention when as second lieutenant of the Bristol 50, Captain John Morris, flying the broad pennant of Commodore Sir Peter Parker, he was wounded during the Battle for Charleston on 28 June 1776.

-As a reward for his efforts at Charleston he was promoted commander of the bomb Thunder 18 on 6 July 1776, serving in the New York campaign from July – October 1776.
-In June 1777 he commanded the sloop Senegal 14, and in June he commanded her off the Virginia Capes in North America under the orders of Captain Benjamin Caldwell of the Emerald 32, who was much impressed with the younger officer, and he commanded her in the Philadelphia Campaign of August-October 1777.
+As a reward for his efforts at Charlestown he was promoted commander of the bomb Thunder 18 on 6 July 1776, serving in the New York campaign from July – October.
+In May 1777 he was appointed to the sloop Senegal 14, and in June he commanded her off the Virginia Capes under the orders of Captain Benjamin Caldwell of the Emerald 32, who was much impressed with the younger officer.

-Remaining in the Leeward Islands he was present at the Battle of Martinique on 17 April when he lost fourteen men killed and twenty-six wounded, and was one of only five officers commended by Admiral Sir George Rodney.
-He thereafter served in the remainder of the Leeward Islands campaign from May to July, and having moved to the Intrepid 64 in the latter month he sailed to North America with the fleet that autumn before returning to the West Indies.
-He fought in the Battle of Fort Royal on 29 April 1781, and later did well at the Battle of Chesapeake Bay on 5 September 1781 where the Intrepid was second in line and one of four in the van which were badly damaged after being overwhelmed, losing twenty-one men killed and thirty-five wounded.
-He subsequently fought at the Battle of St. Kitts on 25/26 January 1782 where she lost two men killed, but due to the desperate condition of his ship he was despatched to Jamaica and sent home with the May convoy, thereby missing the Battle of the Saintes.
+Remaining in the Leeward Islands, the Trident was present at the Battle of Martinique on 17 April 1780 when she lost fourteen men killed and twenty-six wounded, and Molloy was one of only five officers commended for his conduct by Admiral Sir George Rodney.
+He thereafter served in the remainder of the Leeward Islands campaign from May-July, and having moved to the Intrepid 64 in the latter month he sailed to North America with the fleet that autumn before returning to the West Indies.
+The Intrepid later fought in the Battle of Fort Royal on 29 April 1781, and performed well at the Battle of Chesapeake Bay on 5 September, where she was second in line and one of four ships in the van which were badly damaged after being overwhelmed, losing twenty-one men killed and thirty-five wounded.
+She subsequently fought at the Battle of St. Kitts on 25/26 January 1782 where she lost two men killed, and due to the desperate condition of his ship Molloy was despatched to Jamaica, thereby missing the Battle of the Saintes.
 In May he departed the Caribbean with a convoy, and after arriving in England that August the Intrepid was paid off.